Bees are buzzing, magpies are swooping, and some of us are

 "Stay indoors particularly during pollen season and on windy days,” says Ross.

 "Rinsing your nasal passages with distilled, sterile saline (nasal irrigation) is a quick, inexpensive and

 effective way to relieve nasal congestion.
 It also flushes out mucus and allergens from your nose,” he

-Wrap around sunglasses may prevent allergens from getting in your eyes.
-Showering and rinsing your eyes can also
+Wraparound sunglasses may prevent allergens from getting in your eyes and showering and rinsing your eyes can also

 reduce exposure to allergens.

 "Antihistamines are effective in reducing the symptoms associated with hay fever.
 They’re especially helpful

 in reducing itching, sneezing and a runny nose,” says Ross.

 Antihistamines block histamine, a chemical released by your immune system during an allergic reaction.
 By

 blocking the body’s response to this chemical, antihistamines reduce the severity of the reaction and ease